awaescher/Fusion/README.md

 ![Fusion++](_doc/Fusion++.png)

-#### Forget all the setup upfront - just hit "Capture" to capture your assembly logs.
+#### Forget all the setup upfront - just hit "Record" to capture your assembly logs.
 If you are done, click "Stop" again.
 That's it.

 Fusion++ then parses all the log files for you.
 There's no need to go hunting for the "custom log path" at all.
 Fusion++ logs it's sessions to the Windows TEMP folders so that it can be cleaned up with the default Windows tools.